 Welcome to ReproZip’s documentation!

 ReproZip is a tool aimed at simplifying the process of creating reproducible experiments from command-line executions.
-It tracks operating system calls and creates a package that contains all the binaries, files, and dependencies required to run a given command on the author’s computational environment.
+It tracks operating system calls and creates a bundle that contains all the binaries, files, and dependencies required to run a given command on the author’s computational environment.
 A reviewer can then extract the experiment in his own environment to reproduce the results, even if the environment has a different operating system from the original one.

 Currently, ReproZip can only pack experiments that originally run on Linux.

 - The packing step happens in the original environment, and generates a compendium of the experiment so as to make it reproducible.
 ReproZip tracks operating system calls while executing the experiment, and creates a

 .rpzfile, which contains all the necessary information and components for the experiment.

 - The unpacking step reproduces the experiment from the

 .rpzfile.
 ReproZip offers different unpacking methods, from simply decompressing the files in a directory to starting a full virtual machine, and they can be used interchangeably from the same packed experiment.
 It is also possible to automatically replace input files and command-line arguments.
 Note that this step is also available on Windows and Mac OS X, since ReproZip can unpack the experiment in a virtual machine for further reproduction.